-Attach the engine shut-off cord to a secure place on your clothing, or your arm or leg.
+2. Attach the engine shut-off cord to a secure place on your clothing, or your arm or leg.
 Then install the clip on the other end of the cord into the engine shut-off switch.

 Place the throttle grip in the "START" (start) position.
+After the engine starts, return the throttle to the fully closed position.